Xenomorph: Appearance

-When standing upright, the Aliens are bipedal in form, though depending on their host species, they will either adopt a more hunched stance, or remain fully erect when walking, sprinting, or is extremely in heat.
-Their overall stance and general behavior is a result of the mixture of the DNA of the embryo and the host.
+When standing upright, the Aliens are bipedal in form, though, depending on their host species, they will adopt either a hunched stance or remain fully erect when walking, sprinting, or in hotter environments.
+Their overall stance and general behavior seem to result from the mixture of the respective DNA of the embryo and its host.
 They have a skeletal, biomechanical appearance and are usually colored in muted shades of black, gray, blue or bronze.
 Their body heat matches the ambient temperature of the environment in which they are found, so they do not radiate heat, making them indistinguishable from their surroundings through thermal imaging.
 In most of the films, adult Aliens are capable of running and crawling along ceilings, walls, and other hard surfaces.
-They have great physical strength, having been shown to be capable of breaking through welded steel doors in numbers.
+They have great physical strength, having been shown to be capable of breaking through welded steel doors over time.

 Aliens have segmented, blade-tipped tails.
 The sharp tip was initially a small, scorpion-like barb, but from Aliens onwards the blade design increased in size and changed in appearance to more closely resemble a slashing weapon.
 From Alien Resurrection onwards, the tails have a flat ridge of spines at the base of the blade.
 This was introduced to help them swim convincingly, and was left intact in the subsequent crossovers.
 The original shooting script for Aliens and the novelization both featured a scene in which Lieutenant Gorman is "stung" by the barb tail and rendered unconscious; in the final cut of the movie, Gorman is knocked out by falling crates.
 As a weapon, the strength of the tail is very effective, having been shown to be strong enough to impale and lift a Predator with seemingly little effort.

-They have elongated, cylindrical skulls with eyes underneath the "visor".
-In the novelization of Alien, the character Ash speculates that the Xenomorphs "see" by way of electrical impulse, similar to a shark's lateral line.
-This method is illustrated in the original Alien vs Predator PC game and reused for the "Predalien" 28 years later.
-The Alien's inner set of jaws is powerful enough to smash through bone and metal.
+The aliens have elongated, cylindrical skulls.
+In the novelization of Alien, the character Ash speculates that the xenomorphs "see" by way of electrical impulse, similar to some fish's Ampullae of Lorenzini.
+This method is illustrated in the original Aliens Versus Predator PC game and reused for the Predalien 28 years later.
+The Alien's inner set of jaws on its tongue is powerful enough to smash through bone and metal.
 How the creatures see is uncertain; in Alien 3, a spherical lens was used to illustrate the Alien's point of view, so, when the film was projected anamorphically, the image exhibited severe distortion.
 In the novelization of the movie Alien, the creature is held mesmerized by a spinning green light for several minutes.